huggingface/transformers/examples/research_projects/codeparrot/README.md

 - [Comparison to other code models](https://huggingface.co/spaces/codeparrot/loubnabnl/code-generation-models)

 ## Training with Megatron
 [Megatron](https://github.com/NVIDIA/Megatron-LM) is a framework developed by NVIDIA for training large transformer models.
-We found that the training of CodeParrot is faster there.
+While the CodeParrot code is easy to follow and modify to your needs the Megatron framework lets you train models faster.
 Below we explain how to use it.

 ### Setup
 You can pull an NVIDIA PyTorch Container that comes with all the required installations from [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
 See [documentation](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/index.html) for more details: